 Dr. Hunt: One of the most obvious changes to make before trying to become pregnant is to halt any birth control.
 Many contraceptives, including the pill, ring, or patch prevent ovulation by influencing hormone production.
 After cessation of these treatments, it may take some time for your cycle to normalize and pregnancy to become possible.
 This amount of time varies from person to person.
 Some people may need only a month to conceive after no longer being on the pill while it is common for others to take two to three months.
 However, it is always best to discuss this with your doctor who knows your individual case.

-If you or partner are taking an oral contraceptives, it is especially important to make sure you are getting enough nutrients.
+If you or your partner are taking an oral contraceptives, it is especially important to make sure you are getting enough nutrients.
 Many symptoms and conditions associated with oral contraceptives (headaches, disturbed protein metabolism, osteoporosis, anemia, impaired blood sugar regulation, and other) are primarily connected to the diminished nutrient levels caused by the drug.
-When considering OC induced nutrient depletions, it is important to keep in mind they may be compounding existing deficiencies from factors such as diet, lifestyle, medications, health conditions, genetics, and stress.
+When considering OC (oral contraceptive) induced nutrient depletions, it is important to keep in mind they may be compounding existing deficiencies from factors such as diet, lifestyle, medications, health conditions, genetics, and stress.
 Studies have identified the following nutrients as being reduced with OC use: folic acid, vitamin B6, vitamin B12, vitamin B2, vitamin C, magnesium, and zinc.
 On the flip side, they have been shown to cause elevated levels of vitamin K, iron, and copper, which is also not ideal.

 Folate requirements are especially high during pregnancy and lactation when demands of the mother and child are greater than usual.
 With such strong evidence supporting the need for folate, doctors are now recommending 400 ug/day for women who have the potential to conceive, and to continue this protocol throughout the first trimester.
 This is just one reason why it is important to always prioritize your health and make sure you are getting enough nutrients: even if you are several years away from when you plan to have children, you can benefit from implementing pre-pregnancy strategies now.